DataSF/datasf.github.io/blog/_posts/2018-05-01-new-data-on-the-block-1--library-usage-data.md

 ## What is the distribution of patron activity?

-The charts below highlight that among active patrons – those that have checked out at least 1 book – the majority check out less than 10 items a year.&nbsp; However, it is the patrons occupying the long tail of the distribution - those checking out more than ten items a year - that are responsible for the over 90% of the checkouts.
+The charts below highlight that among active patrons – those that have checked out at least 1 book – the majority check out less than 10 items a year.
+However, it is the patrons occupying the long tail of the distribution - those checking out more than ten items a year - that are responsible for the over 90% of the checkouts.

 <iframe src="https://app.powerbi.com/view?r=eyJrIjoiNjg0ZDBhNTItZGM4Ny00ZDg5LWJlNTMtZTVkNjgwMGYyMWIwIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="800" height="850" frameborder="0"></iframe>